 All of our programs use the income guidelines established by the government to determine eligibility for assistance.
 Guidelines are based on gross annual income, which means deductions, wage garnishments, and monthly expenses are not taken into account.
 At 200% of the poverty line for 2019, monthly and yearly income looks like this:

 To qualify for the Emergency Voucher Program, you must:

 We provide two (2) types of Emergency Vouchers: Medication and Medical Supply.
-Individuals who qualify for the program can receive up to five (5) medication and/or five (5) medical supply vouchers.
-Each voucher can pay for a maximum of $100.
+Individuals who qualify for the program can receive up to ten (10) medication and/or five (5) medical supply vouchers.
+Each medication voucher can pay for a maximum of $50, and each medical supply voucher can pay for a maximum of $100.
 Any cost above the voucher limit is the responsibility of the individual.

 Yes.
 Our program can help pay for medications not covered by insurance.
 Additionally, we can help pay for copays.